Ukraine: NATO slams Russia's troop buildup on border | DW | 13.04.2021

-NATO has vowed to back Ukraine as tension builds in the eastern Donbass region.
-Meanwhile, the Kremlin blames Ukraine and the West for "any hypothetical exacerbation."
+NATO has vowed to back Ukraine amid tensions in the in eastern Donbass region.
+The Kremlin accused the US and NATO of turning Ukraine into a "powder keg."

 Stoltenberg (right) expressed NATO's "unwavering" support for Ukraine while meeting with Kuleba (left)